punnam14/Packer-Terraform/README.md

 # Packer-Terraform
-Project: AWS Infrastructure with Packer & Terraform
+This project explains the process of setting up AWS Infrastructure with Packer & Terraform

 ## 1. This project sets up: